Cornwall - The Garden Capital of the World

-you will ever see.
-Gardens throughout the length and breadth of the County offer a beautiful show of colour and variety throughout the year but you can't beat a tour of Cornwall's gardens in Springtime.
+Then book a Farm Stay holiday in Cornwall and enjoy some of the best gardens you will ever see.
+Gardens throughout the length and breadth of the County offer a beautiful show of colour and variety throughout the year but you can't beat a tour of Cornwall's gardens in springtime.

-is a must for many visitors to the County.
+The Lost Gardens of Heligan is a must for many visitors to the county.
 More than two centuries of history will be found here and it was all hidden until 25 years ago when a team led by Tim Smit started to uncover and refurbish this hidden gem.

-where visitors can explore the biomes that feature plants from throughout the world.
+Close to Heligan is the world famous Eden Project where visitors can explore the biomes that feature plants from throughout the world.
 With excellent educational facilities, Eden proves to be a good day out for all the family.

-were created in the twenties and hosts some magnificent collections of rhododendrons; camellias and magnolias.
+A trip to the Truro area can include visits to the national trust property Trewithen and Tregothan which is the first tea estate in the UK.
+The gardens at Trewithen were created in the twenties and hosts some magnificent collections of rhododendrons; camellias and magnolias.
 Some stunning woodland walks can also be enjoyed at the estate.

-was planted in the 1840's by Edward Bolitho and as well as the champion camellias, a fine selection of rhododendrons, camellias and azaleas can be enjoyed within this mature woodland setting.
+Penzance also boosts two gardens that are sure to provide a wealth of colour.
+Trewidden was planted in the 1840's by Edward Bolitho and as well as the champion camellias, a fine selection of rhododendrons, camellias and azaleas can be enjoyed within this mature woodland setting.

-At the other end of the County, visitors can combine gardens of Cornwall with a trip over the Tamar into Devon which also boasts some gardens that are well worth a visit.
-Enjoy a stroll through acres of parkland at Mount Edgcombe where at the right time of year guests can view the national camelia collection.
+At the other end of the county, visitors can combine gardens of Cornwall with a trip over the Tamar into Devon which also boasts some gardens that are well worth a visit.
+Enjoy a stroll through acres of parkland at Mount Edgcombe where at the right time of year guests can view the national camellia collection.
 Partake in a cup of tea in the orangery restaurant and enjoy the views across the River Tamar into navy Plymouth.